-The Government of the United Kingdom provides the public with substantial budget information.
+The Government of Peru provides the public with substantial budget information.

-The Government of the United Kingdom provides the public with limited opportunities to engage in the budget process.
+The Government of Peru is weak in providing the public with opportunities to engage in the budget process.

-Budget oversight by the legislature in the United Kingdom is limited.
+Budget oversight by the legislature in Peru is adequate.

-Budget oversight by the supreme audit institution in the United Kingdom is adequate.
+Budget oversight by the supreme audit institution in Peru is adequate.

 Peru should prioritize the following actions to improve budget transparency: